rmc00/Maybe/README.md

 Maybe.NET has a clear, intuitive API that is easy to pick up.
 You can check out the Maybe.Tests project for examples of using each method.
 Here are some quick examples to get you started.

 ### Bloom Filter Usage
 The bloom filter is a handy collection to which you can add items and check if an item is contained in the collection.
 They are very fast and memory-efficient, but it comes at a small cost: the filter can definitely say if an item is *NOT* in the collection, but it can't say for sure that an item is in the collection, only that it *MIGHT* be.
-You can use the constructor to specify your targetted maximum rate of errors.
+You can use the constructor to specify your targeted maximum rate of errors.
 (Lower error rates may use more memory)

 ```
-var filter = BloomFilter<int>.Create(50, 0.02);
+var filter = new BloomFilter<int>(50, 0.02);
 filter.Add(42);
 filter.Add(27);
 filter.Add(33);